Laxmiprashanth4480/Expense-Tracker/README.md

 npm test
 ```

-Enjoy managing your finances with Pocketly! 💰📊
+Enjoy managing your finances with Expense-Tracker! 💰📊